johsteffens/beth/doc/byth/plot.md

     frame.[1].push( f3_cos( x ) * 0.5 ); // curve 1
 }

 // Displaying plot in dedicated window.
-(NULL for default appearance)
-// Use argument byth_plot_appearance_s for custom appearance. frame.show( NULL );
+// Use argument byth_plot_appearance_s for custom appearance or NULL for default appearance
+// Repeated calls to 'show' would update the plot window accordingly. frame.show( NULL );
 ```